Blindness Disability Lawyer in AZ

-Call or message us now, to discuss your situation and get legal help today.
+Call or message us now for a free consultation to discuss your situation and explore how we can help you today.

 • The standard for what counts as substantial gainful activity is higher for blind workers than other workers, making it easier for you to qualify for benefits.

-• If you were able to work while blind, your lower earnings may be excluded from a calculation of benefits in a disability freeze.
+• If you are able to work while blind, your lower earnings may be excluded from a calculation of benefits in a disability freeze.

 • SSDI for blindness does not depend on your assets.
-It is based on your medical condition and ability to work.
+It is based on your medical condition, ability to work, and work history.

-To get SSDI disability benefits for blindness, you must apply.
-You must show that you have qualifying blindness or a combination of vision loss and other impairments, that prevent you from working.
-You must show that the condition has lasted 12 months or more or that it is expected to last that long or result in death.
+To apply for benefits, you must submit medical evidence proving your impairment.
+You must show that you have qualifying blindness or a combination of vision loss and other impairments that prevent you from working.
+You must show that the condition has lasted or is expected to last 12 months or more or result in death.
 In addition, you must have qualifying work credits.

-You may qualify for disability by equaling either of these definitions or by medically equaling other standards of visual impairment.
+You may qualify for disability by meeting either of these definitions or by medically equaling other standards of visual impairment.
 If you qualify by equaling other standards, you are not considered statutorily blind.
+A Pekas Smith blindness disability lawyer in AZ can help you better understand specific standards and qualifications.

-In that case, you don’t need to present evidence of the cause of blindness.
+In the case of statutory blindness, you don’t need to present evidence of the cause of blindness.

-For other visual disorders, you must present an eye examination confirming best-corrected central visual acuity to vision fields.
-You must document the cause of the loss.
+However, for other visual disorders, you must present an eye examination confirming best-corrected central visual acuity to vision fields, and you must document the cause of the loss.
 If a standard eye examination doesn’t explain the cause of vision loss, you must present additional information.
+A qualified blindness disability lawyer in AZ can help you gather evidence and present your case.

 Vision loss qualifies for disability if the person’s vision can’t be corrected to 20/200 in the better eye.
 Alternatively, a vision field lower than 20 degrees that is expected to last one year or more qualifies as low vision for disability.